michaelnjuguna/michaelnjuguna/README.md

 - :fire: My main superpower is _**JavaScript and TypeScript**_.

-- :mortar_board: I am pursuing a degree in Math and Computer Science
+- :mortar_board: BSc Mathematics and Computer Science

 - :zap: In my free time I work on personal projects and hone my skills.